rigaya/VCEEnc/VCEEncC_Options.en.md

 Read input file using avformat + ffmpeg's sw decoder.

 ### --avhw
-Read using avformat + cuvid hw decoder.
+Read using avformat + hw hw decoder.
 Using this mode will provide maximum performance, since entire transcode process will be run on the GPU.

 **Codecs supported by avhw reader**